RhysGibson/Software_Workshop_II_Project/README.md

 This project is used as a prototype for the Healthcare system described in the Software Engineering Workshop II Course.

-We will be implementing requirements gathered, and making them work in the ruby language.
+We will be implementing requirements gathered, and making them work in the ruby language using ruby on rails.